rollerb/sinon-cheat-sheet/README.md

 #### yields([arg1, arg2, ...])

-Let's assume you have a function that accepts a single callback as a parameter.
+Let's assume you have a function that accepts a single callback as a parameter, where a callback is something of type `function`.
 If you would like to stub out this function but have the callback still called, you can use the `yields` function.
 Without using `yields` you would have to stub the entire function call.
 See an exmaple of using a traditional function stub and using `yields`:

 ```javascript
 // Given